Saint George's Day in Catalonia: Merging

 In 1931, five years after the establishment of the Day of the Book, the event was moved from October 7 to April 23 at the request of booksellers to coincide with the anniversaries of the deaths of Cervantes and Shakespeare.
-The day quickly grew in popularity because it also coincided with St. Jordi's Day and the Rose Festival, which had been celebrated for hundreds of years.
+The day quickly grew in popularity during the autonomous Catalonia within the Second Spanish Republic because it also coincided with the aforementioned Rose Fair of St. Jordi's Day, which had been celebrated for hundreds of years, and the two festivals merged spontaneously.
+Throughout the Republican era (1931-1936), the celebration helped to give a significant boost to Catalan literature and to the process of cultural and institutional renormalization of the Catalan language, which regained official status in 1932.

-Although the Day of Books and Roses quickly grew in popularity, under the Spanish dictatorship of Francisco Franco, from 1936 to 1975, anti-Catalan policies were enacted, and Catalan language and culture was repressed, and Sant Jordi celebrations were initially prohibited.
+Although the Day of Books and Roses quickly became a consolidated festival, under the Spanish dictatorship of Francisco Franco, from 1936 to 1975, anti-Catalan policies were enacted, Catalan language and culture was repressed, and Sant Jordi celebrations were heavily censored.
+During the first years of Francoism, the Day was renamed Fiesta de las Letras (Spanish for "Letter's Feastivity"), fascistic literature was promoted, Catalan reivinidicative elements were prohibited and, until the late 1940s, books in Catalan language were banned and virtually disappeared.
+Over time, during the 1950s and 1960s, several of these prohibitions relaxed and Catalan literature slowly re-emerged.
+Following the death of the dictator (1975), Saint George's Day regained its characteristic festive brilliance.

 In 1995, UNESCO adopted April 23 as World Book Day and decreed the book as the most important instrument in the dissemination of knowledge.
 In 2015 Barcelona was named as a UNESCO City of Literature; central to the candidacy was the unique celebration of books and roses.
 In 2017, a group of Catalan publishers, booksellers, florists, and other professionals presented an application to UNESCO to have the Day of Books and Roses recognized as Intangible Heritage.